IBM-Cloud/techxchange-labs/docs/pfeng-1818/07-consuming-da-multi-environment.md

 3. **Provide Input Values**:
     *   Click on your configuration to open the deployment panel.
     *   You will be prompted to provide a value for the `prefix` variable.
-Enter a unique prefix for this new environment, for example, `dev-instance-1`.
+Enter a unique prefix for this new environment, for example, `dev1`.
+    > **Important**: The prefix must be 4 characters or less.

     ![Project Inputs](images/project-inputs.png)